Nobody wants to get on a plane when they’re sick

-What’s worse than going through the security line at JFK airport on a busy holiday weekend during a snow storm?
-Traveling while sick!
+What’s worse than traveling through the security line at JFK airport on a busy holiday weekend during a snowstorm?
+Traveling while sick.

 Ask your doctor

 You always want to seek professional medical advice to make sure nothing is truly wrong.
 Once you start feeling aches and pains, dizziness, vomiting or more than just your average runny nose or cough, it’s time to pick up the phone.